Module 4: How can you advocate for global learning in your school and your community?

 • articulate their "elevator pitch" for why global learning is important in their local context, using a personal global learning story, and

-• develop further knowledge of Costa Rica's cultural and historical context, with a focus on tangible experiences they can expect while there in the very near future!
+• develop further knowledge of South Africa's cultural and historical context, with a focus on tangible experiences they can expect while there in the near future!

 In anticipation of this module's readings sparking several ideas on your end - of how you could advocate for global learning in your local context over the short-, medium-, and long-term (directly and/or indirectly) - we recommend that you: